 Skip to main content

-The Multi-Agent mode transforms /coder and /agent into an orchestration system where the LLM dispatches specialist agents in parallel to solve complex tasks faster and more efficiently.
+The Multi-Agent mode transforms /coder and /agent into an orchestration system where the LLM dispatches specialist agents in parallel to solve complex tasks faster, cheaper, and more accurately.
+Each agent has its own expertise, its own skills, and β€” since the recent update β€” its own preferred model and effort level.

 Activation